UNIFORMS & GEAR:

 FATIGUE UNIFORM:

 In the Army, your fatigues were your work uniform, but this was also worn as a lightweight alternative to the wool uniform, especially in hot weather.
 This uniform is called a “HBT” (herringbone twill) uniform, and the 10th Mountain soldiers work all of the WWII variations.
 They consist of button-fly trousers with patch pockets, and a jacket that is worn un-tucked (like a jacket) over a simple undershirt.
+Acceptable items include WWII originals and reproductions from What Price Glory, WWII Impressions and At The Front.

 Jacket, Herringbone, Twill, Light Shade, M42, Army – WWII Impressions, Inc